gildasmorvan/similar2logo/README.md

 ### Using the binary distribution

 A binary distribution of Similar2Logo can be downloaded at [this address](http://www.lgi2a.univ-artois.fr/~morvan/similar.html).
 It contains all the needed libraries and some simulation examples.
-This is probably the easiest way to start using Similar2Logo.
+It is probably the easiest way to start using Similar2Logo.

-### Compiling Similar2Logo from the git repository.
+### Compiling Similar2Logo from the git repository with Maven.

 The Similar2Logo project  uses the [git version control system](https://git-scm.com) and is hosted on the [forge of Université d'Artois](https://forge.univ-artois.fr).
 To compile Similar2Logo from the source you will need a [Java SE 8 SDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and the a software project management tool [Maven](https://maven.apache.org).